14.5. Principles of classification and finding the correct class for specific items

 Class 38 - Consultancy services relating to telecommunications

-Class 42 - Consultancy services for computer program design
+Class 42 - Consultancy in the field of computer programming

 Despite the fact that it is possible for consultancy services to fall in any of the service classes, a simple claim for consultancy services in any of the service classes will be considered too vague.
 The applicant must identify the area in which they are consulting as it is the field in which they are supplying the consultancy services that will determine the correct class.